 On the flip side, a failure to account for a “miscellaneous” category in your budget can be a budget killer.
 After all, those small, random expenses usually add up to a big chunk of money by the end of a month.

-Get into the habit of tracking all purchases and expenditures; ideally you would do this as you make them.
-I know this is a hard task, but try to do what’s comfortable and realistic for you.
+Get into the habit of tracking all purchases and expenditures; ideally, you would do this as you make them.
+I know this is a challenging task, but try to do what’s comfortable and realistic for you.

-It’s best not to wait until the end of the week to log very important receipts or the end of the month to figure out how much you spent or saved.
+It’s best not to wait until the end of the week to log significant receipts or the end of the month to figure out how much you spent or saved.

 Tracking your spending as it happens will make you more conscientious about your spending habits – and might even encourage you to spend less.

-Break the credit card habit and make sure you’re only spending money that you have.
+Break the credit card habit and ensure you’re only spending the money you have.

 Don’t buy anything on a credit card or attempt to pay bills with your credit card until you have your budget fully under control.

-Your budget needs to accommodate all of your living and entertainment expenses, and be flexible enough to accommodate for any expenditures beyond that.
+Your budget needs to accommodate all of your living and entertainment expenses and be flexible enough to accommodate any expenditures beyond that.